-Just over 60% of your immune system is located in your digestive system.
-If your digestive tract is full of inflammation from increased cortisol levels, your immune function will be severely compromised.
-An Ohio State University study found an increase in allergy flare ups based on this.
-The founder of PTSD UK, Jacqui Suttie developed a dairy allergy during the peak of her PTSD, ‘It was obviously something that I’d always had, but it wasn’t enough of an issue to show itself.
-During my worst times of PTSD I couldn’t have any dairy products without having an allergic reaction’.
+Research studies have found a correlation between increased cortisol levels and an increase in allergy flare-ups.
+For example, an Ohio State University study found that individuals with PTSD were more likely to experience allergies.
+The founder of PTSD UK, Jacqui, personally experienced this, she developed a dairy allergy during the peak of her PTSD, “It was obviously something that I’d always had, but it wasn’t enough of an issue to show itself.
+During my worst times of PTSD I couldn’t have any dairy products without having an allergic reaction.”

 As the extra cortisol from PTSD or C-PTSD surges through your bloodstream, it can dull your body’s defences and make you more susceptible to allergies and other sensitivities.
 It can also cause your skin to become more sensitive, leading to flare-ups of eczema or other skin issues, and potentially turn things like soaps and creams into irritants.

 It’s important to remember that PTSD and C-PTSD are not just an emotional or psychological conditions, they can also have physical effects on the body.
 But if you’re experiencing any of the issues or symptoms noted on this page, it’s important to talk to your doctor or a mental health professional to ensure they can diagnose you correctly and rule out any other underlying conditions too.

 Please consider supporting PTSD UK with a donation to enable us to provide more information & resources to help us to support everyone affected by PTSD, no matter the trauma that caused it